 - Other businesses which use evergreen content for SEO purposes and as a driver for inbound traffic

-Guardian serves as a good example for the second category.
+Guardian serves as an excellent example for the second category.

 Besides publishing up-to-date news articles, Guardian considers publishing evergreen articles as a permanent part of its editorial content calendar.

 While the articles such as successful content strategy and dos and don’t of content marketing are outside their expected scope, Guardian insists on publishing such articles regularly to drive traffic to its website.

-Most of the universities serve the same purpose with publishing part of their educational content as educational resources and proudly provide them free of charge to every website visitor.
+Most universities serve the same purpose by publishing part of their educational content as educational resources and proudly providing them free of charge to every website visitor.